Ethorbit/steamcmd-server-docker/README.md

 These are the command line options (launch options and server commands) to run the server with, which contain: map, tick rate, rcon password, etc. (See https://developer.valvesoftware.com/wiki/Command_Line_Options)

+These properties are inserted before your run args automatically:
+* -autoupdate
+* -steam_dir
+* -steamcmd_script

+So don't pass them; mount the container and modify the generated start.sh script instead.

-This can only be used on the first launch, but if you mount the container, you can modify the generated start.sh script.
+This can only be used on the first launch, but if you mount the container, you can modify the script.

 * `USER_ID` `GROUP_ID`